 Wrapping Things Up

-If you want to resonate with audiences in 2022, you’ll need to include graphic design elements in your social media posts that are entertaining.
+If you want to resonate with audiences in 2023, you’ll need to include graphic design elements in your social media posts that are entertaining.
 The past two years have been challenging enough, so keep it light-hearted and fun.
-From flat design to colorful icons to 3D elements, there are more than enough trends that graphic designers can experiment with when creating social media content for brands in the coming year.
+From AI-generated art to motion graphics, there are more than enough trends that graphic designers can experiment with when creating social media content for brands in the coming year.